dandeliongold/mcp-decent-sampler-drums/docs/tools.md

 This document provides detailed information about each tool available in the decent-sampler-drums MCP server.

+See the [Workflows Documentation](workflows.md) for real-world examples of how these tools work together.

 ## analyze_wav_samples

 Analyzes WAV files to detect common issues in drum kit samples.